-She is also one of the cofounder and sister of Sisters Body , a microbiome-friendly hair and body line that donates 40% of their profits to reproductive rights.
+She is also one of the cofounder and sister of Sisters Body, a beloved microbiome-friendly hair and body line that donates a portion of its profits to reproductive rights and has been featured in various publications including Vanity Fair and Vogue.

-She lives in Arlington with her husband Aaron and their three kids- Rafi, Felix and Hugo.
+She lives in Arlington, MA with her husband Aaron and their three kids- Rafi, Felix and Hugo.

+Hyperallergic, 2023.
 “Eva Zasloff’s “Reflections of light on breastmilk particles” (2018) took images of the microscopic particles and projected them into an intimate space at MIT.
 This telescoping in on breast milk offers shifting perspectives on what it signifies, as delicate orbs float across the field of vision like stars.
 A galaxy of proteins, minerals, fats, antibodies, and bioactive components — which makes milk a living substance — are revealed in this close examination.
 Responsive to a baby’s needs, every mother’s milk is different.
-Zasloff herself cares for families as a physician in the postpartum period, and her art is a reminder of the scale and specificity of maternal work,“ Wolfarth, Hyperallergic, 2023.
+Zasloff herself cares for families as a physician in the postpartum period, and her art is a reminder of the scale and specificity of maternal work.”

-“(Zasloff) fills canvases with rounded shapes that seem to stretch and swell, hinting at changing bodies, dividing cells, and movements in utero.
-Her process is intuitive and improvisational;” Houton, Boston Magazine, 2025.
+Boston Magazine, 2025.“(Zasloff) fills canvases with rounded shapes that seem to stretch and swell, hinting at changing bodies, dividing cells, and movements in utero.
+Her process is intuitive and improvisational.”

-“Her striking forms call to mind the movements and shapes of one human body tending to another,” Nicole Lipson, Thinkers Who Mother, 2023.
+Thinkers Who Mother, 2023.
+“Her striking forms call to mind the movements and shapes of one human body tending to another.”

-“An abstract piece from the Mother series, Zasloff’s ongoing reflection on the sacred passage from one body to two, elegantly captures the dark scoop of a dark form wrapped around a smaller , lighter one, although they still appear as one, “ McQuaid, Boston Globe, 2023.
+Boston Globe, 2023.
+“An abstract piece from the Mother series, Zasloff’s ongoing reflection on the sacred passage from one body to two, elegantly captures the dark scoop of a dark form wrapped around a smaller , lighter one, although they still appear as one.”

 PRESS & PUBLICATIONS (Selected)